Multi-factor authentication

 This page provides you with information on multi-factor authentication.

-Multi-factor authentication (MFA) is a security process in which a user is required to provide two or more authentication factors to verify their identity.
+Multi-factor authentication (MFA) is a security process in which a user provides two or more authentication factors to verify their identity.
 The MFA workflow is as follows:

 1. Generate token - v1/token/generate